LynnKhine/My-Notes-markdown-/Csharp other notes.md

 **FirstOrDefault()** is used when only one row from the database is required <br/>
 while **ToList()** is used when we need to get the responses list(multiple rows) from the database.

+# LifeTime

+In ASP.NET Core, the *AddTransient*, *AddScoped*, and *AddSingleton* methods define the lifetime of a service in the Dependency Injection (DI) container. <br/>
+The key difference is how long the service instance lives and how often it is created or reused.

 # Other